schneems/rust_macro_tutorial/docs/field_attribute_first.md

 This code takes in a `syn::Type`, checks if it's a path to a type and if it is and matches `PathBuf` then it returns true.
 Perhaps there's a more robust way to do check, if you know one...let me know.

-With that helper code in place we can now extract values to build our new `ParseField`:
+With that helper code in place we can now extract values to build our new `ParseField`.
+Replace this code:

 ```rust